Do you struggle with annoying water retention? We’ll show you how to shed unnecessary water weight quickly, while staying healthy.

 1. Reduce water retention with lymphatic drainage

 If your body’s water retention is so extreme that it’s already causing pain, lymphatic drainage can be helpful.
 In this process the relevant tissue is stimulated with a special technique.
 In contrast to massage, this technique is very gentle on your tissues and stimulates the lymphatic channels responsible for the removal of excess fluid.
+Talk to your doctor or health care provider before starting with this method.

 2. Shed excess water with a foot reflexology massage